horchi/linux-p4d/README.md

 -
 - Homepage:   https://github.com/horchi/linux-p4d
 -
+- This code is distributed under the terms and conditions of the
-- See the file LICENSE for license information.
+- GNU GENERAL PUBLIC LICENSE.
+See the file LICENSE for details.
 -----------------------------------------------------------------------------------